 What is Santa Barbara Style?

-Santa Barbara style is an architectural and interior design style derived from Mediterranean and Spanish-revival architecture, including deep red tones and polished wood textures contrasting with stark white walls.
+Santa Barbara style is an architectural and interior design style derived from Mediterranean and Spanish-revival architecture, often characterized by deep red tones and polished wood textures that contrast with stark white walls.

 Santa Barbara style architecture and interior design are characterized by white stucco walls, exposed beam ceilings, red-tile roofs and floors, arcades, and courtyards.

 Furniture and fittings are typically made of wood or iron, or woven from other rustic materials.
 Other features include ornate yet rugged lantern fixtures, large fireplaces, decorative carpets running down long corridors, abundant balconies, and warm inviting patios.

 The history of Santa Barbara-style homes goes back to the early days of Spanish-rule in Mexico, and the explorer Sebastián Vizcaíno who gave the name "Santa Barbara" to the area in 1602.